-- exercise daily but avoid heavy weight training, sit-ups and high impact exercise if incontinence and prolapse are a problem
+- exercise daily, but avoid heavy weight training, sit-ups and high-impact exercise if incontinence and prolapse are a problem

-- opt for core strengthening on an exercise ball and cardiovascular exercise such as walking, swimming or bike riding rather than running, jumping or high impact aerobics
+- opt for core strengthening on an exercise ball, and cardiovascular exercise such as walking, swimming or bike riding rather than running, jumping or high-impact aerobics

-- do pelvic floor exercises regularly
+- do pelvic floor exercises regularly.

 This web page is designed to be informative and educational.
 It is not intended to provide specific medical advice or replace advice from your health practitioner.
-The information above is based on current medical knowledge, evidence and practice as at January 2014.
+The information above is based on current medical knowledge, evidence and practice as at August 2018.